Riemann-Roch theorems in monoidal 2-categories: Monoidal bicategories

 One cells are represented by colored boxes with any number of shaded edges entering on the left and right sides.
 (Shaded edges do not enter on the top and bottom.)

-For example, a 1-cell from $A\otimes B$ to $C\otimes D\otimes E$ would have two edges entering on the left with the edge representing $A$ above that for $B$ and three edges on the right with that for $C$ at the top and $E$ at the bottom.
+For example, a 1-cell from $A\otimes B$ to $C\otimes D\otimes E$ would have two edges entering on the left with the edge representing $A$ below that for $B$ and three edges on the right with that for $C$ at the bottom and $E$ at the top.
 If there are no edges attached to a side of a 1-cell then the 0-cell on that side is the monoidal unit 0-cell.

 Vertical stacking of colored boxes represents $\otimes$ product and horizontal concatenation is the $\odot$ composition.